Skip to Content

 Colombia and Peru: Addressing Lead Contamination in Cookware

-In Peru and Colombia, project efforts will focus on reducing lead exposure from lead-contaminated cookware.
+In Peru and Colombia, project efforts will focus on measuring the concentration of lead in cookware, and the sources of contamination.

-Pure Earth’s global screening of more than 5,000 samples of consumer products sold in markets in 25 countries documented that 45% of ceramic cookware samples and 52% of metallic cookware samples were contaminated with high levels of lead.
-The Andean Region contains the highest estimated mean BLLs in Latin America (6 μg/dL in Peru) and some of the highest prevalence of lead-contaminated metallic cookware in the RMS (Peru 69% of samples tested, Colombia 40%).
-For ceramics, the prevalence of lead-contaminated items was Colombia (50% of samples tested), and Peru (42%).
+Pure Earth’s Rapid Market Screening (RMS) project assessed lead levels in more than 5,000 samples of consumer products sold in markets in 25 countries.
+The project found that 45% of ceramic cookware samples and 52% of metallic cookware samples had concentrations of lead that exceeded thresholds established for each project type.
+The Andean Region of South America has the highest estimated mean BLLs in Latin America (e.g., 6 μg/dL in Peru) and some of the highest prevalence of lead-contaminated metallic cookware in the RMS (e.g., 69% of samples tested in Peru, 40% of samples in Colombia).
+For ceramics, the prevalence of lead-contaminated items was 50% of samples tested in Colombia and 42% in Peru.

-In Latin America, ceramic cookware is used for cooking, food preparation, and service, presenting a high risk that lead will leach into food.
-Regulatory frameworks in the region are inadequate or, in many cases, ignored.
-Furthermore, governments do not have the capacity to assess and monitor manufacturers, supply chains, and distributors, critical for adequate enforcement of any new or existing regulations and policies.
+In Latin America, ceramic cookware is sometimes used for cooking, food preparation, and food service, presenting a high risk that lead will leach into food.
+Regulatory frameworks in the region do not always address this issue and its health implications.
+Furthermore, governments lack capacity to assess and monitor manufacturers, supply chains, and distributors, critical for adequate enforcement of any new or existing regulations and policies.

 What: